cloud-solutions/zend-sentry/README.md

 easy to setup and does a lot of things out-of-the-box.

 Current features:
-* log uncaucht PHP exceptions to Sentry automagically
+* log uncatched PHP exceptions to Sentry automagically
 * log PHP errors to Sentry automagically
-* log uncaught Javascript errors to Sentry automagically
+* log uncatched Javascript errors to Sentry automagically
+* capture Exceptions to Sentry by triggering an event listener
-* log anything you like to Sentry by triggering registered log listeners
+* log anything you like to Sentry by triggering an event listener
 * ZF ExceptionStrategy for Http as well as the CLI (automatic selection)
 * log actions return the Sentry event_id
 * Raven is registered as a Service